 - an easement and successful acquisition of The Divide property

 - 3500 acres of land for the Port Gamble Forest Heritage Park

 There are 3 sections of the PGFHP referred to as:

 The Shoreline block is a gorgeous forest with a mix of conifers and rich understory.
 It came at a cost of $4.5 million for 500 acres.
 At this first acquisition, the community and the county realized that their dollars were not going to stretch very far.

 A tough trade-off was made for the remaining 3,000 acres.
 The choice was made to buy more land while the opportunity was available (saving the land from development), but leave the timber rights with the seller (now Rayonier) for 25-year harvest period until 2038.
 This has allowed the community more time to raise the funds to buy the trees.

 Now We Protect the Trees

-Our Forest Fund is now set up to collect funding to buy as many trees as quickly as possible, by purchasing the timber rights.
-Our goal is sustainable forestry with diverse ages and species within our Port Gamble Forest Heritage Park.
-Time is of the essence as active logging is currently in process.
+Our Forest Fund was set up to collect funds to conserve as many trees as quickly as possible, by purchasing the timber rights.
+Our goal is sustainable forestry with diverse ages and species.
+Time is of the essence.
 Please consider making your tax-deductible donation today!